mithesh06/mithesh06/README.md

 ---

-### 💻 **What I’m Working On**

-- Developing smart contracts on **Solana** that mimic credit card transactions and bulk payment applications.
-- Building applications for **DePIN devices**, focusing on bulk rewards claiming and integrating decentralized IoT solutions.
-- Exploring blockchain migration tools for seamless transitions between different blockchains.

----

 ### 🌟 **What I Love**

 - **Blockchain & Rust**: I’m a huge fan of decentralized systems and love working with **Rust** to build secure and efficient blockchain applications.